canro91/canro91.github.io/_posts/2022-12-13-LessonsOnHangfireAndOrmLite.md

 }
 ```

-## 5. Ormlite IgnoreOnUpdate, SqlScalar, and CreateIndex
+## 5. OrmLite IgnoreOnUpdate, SqlScalar, and CreateIndex

-Ormlite has a `[IgnoreOnUpdate]` attribute.
-I found this attribute when reading Ormlite source code.
-When using `SaveAsync()`, Ormlite omits properties marked with this attribute when generating the SQL statement.
+OrmLite has a `[IgnoreOnUpdate]` attribute.
+I found this attribute when reading OrmLite source code.
+When using `SaveAsync()`, OrmLite omits properties marked with this attribute when generating the SQL statement.
 [Source](https://github.com/ServiceStack/ServiceStack.OrmLite/blob/master/src/ServiceStack.OrmLite/OrmLiteDialectProviderBase.cs#L810).

-Ormlite `QueryFirst()` method requires an explicit transaction as a parameter.
+OrmLite `QueryFirst()` method requires an explicit transaction as a parameter.
 Unlike `SqlScalar()` which uses the same transaction from the input database connection.
 [Source](https://github.com/ServiceStack/ServiceStack.OrmLite/blob/master/src/ServiceStack.OrmLite/OrmLiteReadApi.cs#L524).
 I learned this because I had a `DoesIndexExists()` method inside a database migration and it failed with the message _"ExecuteReader requires the command to have a transaction..."_ This is what I had to change,

 ```csharp
 private static bool DoesIndexExist<T>(IDbConnection connection, string tableName, string indexName)